Progress update #11

 Million step challenge

 I'm now at over 700,000 steps and have averaged 11,817 daily steps this week.
-I should be able to push a bit harder now thanks to my new Walsh trainers (see below).
 Although I'm well ahead of schedule, I'm mindful of colder weather creeping up, and I also want a bit of insurance against any injuries so need to keep the step-count up.

 I finally got my Million Step Challenge T-shirt.
 I look grumpy because today is a fasting day ☹️